takakv/takakv/README.md

 ### Hey there ~ 👋

 This is my den for sharing some knowledge and experimenting with ideas.
-Please do not use any crypto you find in production.
+Please do not use any crypto you find here in production.

 🎨 Profile picture by [littleskrib](https://twitter.com/littleskrib).